 Everything written in this quotation is doubtful to come true.
 Customizations are created because the functionality in ECC was not what was desired for a particular area.
-S/4HANA adjusts the functionality in S/4HANA, but SAP has not engaged in a program for greatly enlarging the functionality in SAP’s ERP system to account for a vast number of customizations at customers.
+S/4HANA adjusts the functionality in S/4HANA, but SAP has not engaged in a program for greatly enlarging SAP’s ERPsystem’s functionality to account for many customizations at customers.
 Some functionality has been removed, meaning customizations may increase for some customers.

 What ASUG is Leaving Out

 Think about the implication of this for a moment.
 Is SAP committing to enlarge its ERP scope to such a degree?